Your offer explained

 A conditional offer from us means you need to achieve the grades or points outlined in your offer letter.
 Your letter will also explain any English language requirements, if applicable.

-You’ll be committed to your firm choice if you meet the grades of your offer, so your insurance choice should ideally be a lower offer than your firm choice – but make sure it’s somewhere you’d still be happy to go.
-Remember, you can’t choose between your firm and insurance choices once you get your results.
+Your insurance choice should ideally be a lower offer than your firm choice, but make sure it’s somewhere you’d still be happy to go.

 Unconditional offer holders